esm2000/more-chess/README.md

 #### Queens
 Queens have long been a strong piece and because of the dynamic gameplay they offer they're being buffed.

-* If a Queen moves but does not capture an enemy piece, it instead stuns all enemy pieces adjacent to it for 1 turn.
+* If a Queen moves but does not capture an enemy piece, it stuns all enemy pieces adjacent to it for 1 turn.
 * Additionally, Queens now reset on kills and assists.
 If a Queen captures a piece and is not in danger of being capture herself afterward, she gains the ability to move or capture again.
 Assists are defined as being able to capture a piece, but allowing another unit to last hit it instead.

 #### Kings
 We felt Kings were not making a big enough impact and we boring and uninteresting to play, so we are adding minigames to them.
 * Every 10 turns, a Sword in the Stone appears on a random location on the map.
-The King can pick up the sword and prove he is the rightful ruler of the throne.
-Upon picking up the sword, he gets the Divine Right buff, allowing him to prevent 1 instance of check or checkmate.
+The King can pick up the sword and prove himself as the rightful ruler of the throne.
+Upon picking up the sword, he gets the Divine Right buff, which allows him to prevent 1 instance of check or checkmate.
 * Additionally, Kings now benefit from his teammates killing enemy units.
 For every enemy unit that is captured that is not captured by the King, the King gets +1 gold.
 The King can use his gold to purchase additional units upon visiting his base (starting square), with an exchange rate of 2 gold per 1 point value of the piece being bought.
 However, Queens cannot be bought in this way.

 ### General Gameplay Updates